Crispy White Beans—Easy High-Protein Snack Recipe

 This post contains affiliate links.
 As an Amazon Affiliate, I earn a commission on qualifying purchases.

-What Do I Need to Make Crispy White Beans?
+What You'll Need to Make Crispy White Beans

 With this simple recipe, you can turn a plain can of beans into a delicious, crunchy treat.
-The best part is that you just need a handful of pantry staples to make them!
-Here's what you'll need to make crispy white beans:
+The best part is that you just need a handful of pantry staples to make them.
+Here's what you'll need:

-• Great northern or other white beans, drained and rinsed
+• Great Northern or other white beans, drained and rinsed (cannellini, navy, and butter beans all work)

 • Olive oil